 Let’s look at some data.

-The chart below shows the tastes and tactile perceptions present in a number of cigars that have a Mexican San Andrés wrapper.
+The chart below shows the tastes and tactile perceptions present in about 50 cigars that have a Mexican San Andrés wrapper.
 Multiple vitolas belonging to a line have been grouped by line.
+If you wish to have more details of this analysis, feel free to ask us.

-Let’s focus on a couple of key tastes, I’ll spare you a lengthy analysis on the aromas.
+Let’s focus on a couple of key tastes.

 We can say that most cigars with a Mexican San Andrés wrapper are savory to a certain degree.
 But we have cigars in our database that rank higher than these in the savory (umami) taste.
 They are cigars with other wrappers, such as Connecticut Habano or Broadleaf, Honduras Criollo, Dominican Negrito or Corojo, Brazil Mata Fina or Corojo, Ecuador Corojo or Sancti Spiritus.